google-deepmind/deepmind-research/side_effects_penalties/README.md

 Side effects are unnecessary disruptions to the agent's environment while completing a task.
 Instead of trying to explicitly penalize all possible side effects, we give the agent a general penalty for impacting the environment, defined as a deviation from some baseline state.
 For example, a reversibility penalty measures unreachability (deviation) of the starting state (baseline).
 This code implements a tabular Q-learning agent with different impact penalties.
 Each penalty consists of a deviation measure (none, unreachability, relative reachability, or attainable utility), a baseline (starting state, inaction, or stepwise inaction), and some other design choices.
 This is the code for the paper [Penalizing side effects using stepwise relative reachability](https://arxiv.org/abs/1806.01186) by Krakovna et al (2019).

+In our latest paper "Avoiding Side Effects By Considering Future Tasks" by Krakovna et al (NeurIPS 2020), the agent receives an auxiliary reward for preserving the ability to perform future tasks.
+This approach is equivalent to relative reachability with an inaction baseline in deterministic environments.
+The UVFA approximation for the auxiliary reward is included as an option for the deviation measure.

 ## Instructions

 Clone the repository: